projekter/yquant/README.md

 A detailed reference with lots of examples is provided in the PDF version of this Readme.
 We will sketch some basic usage.

-The arXiv runs on version 0.7.4 - you may download the latest version from the releases section and include it in your submission.
+The arXiv runs on version 0.7.4 (TeXLive 2023) and 0.7.5 (TeXLive 2025) - you may download the latest version from the releases section and include it in your submission.

 Support the development:
 - [![PayPal](https://img.shields.io/badge/donate-via%20PayPal-blue.svg?style=flat)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UTR3MRBYJ825A&source=url)